jimgswang/EventEmitter/README.md

 EventEmitter supports the full API specified at [http://nodejs.org/api/events.html](http://nodejs.org/api/events.html) with two exceptions: There is no concept of Node's domains, and no .setMaxListeners - add as many as you want (be responsible).

-HTML5
+Legacy browsers
 -------

-This library uses two HTML5 functions.
+This library uses two ECMAScript5 functions.
 If you want to use it in older environments, then polyfill Function.prototype.bind and Array.prototype.forEach available at MDN [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind#Polyfill) and [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach#Polyfill)